Skip to Content

 What is the meaning of domestic travel?

 Domestic travel means traveling entirely within the borders, states, territories, or possessions of your home country.
-For the US, this includes all 50 states plus 16 US territories like Puerto Rico and Guam.
+For US citizens, this includes all 50 states plus territories like Puerto Rico, Guam, and the US Virgin Islands.
+No passport is required for domestic travel, and you do not go through customs or immigration.

 What is an example of domestic travel?